 - In the egress category, we also interwork with CASB solutions such as Zscaler, Palo Alto Prisma Access, etc.

-- Our platform protects the lateral movement of bad actors with our Multi-Cloud Network Segmentation (MCNS).
-This also aligns with ZTNA
+- Aviatrix platform protects the lateral movement of bad actors with Multi-Cloud Network Segmentation (MCNS).
+This also aligns with ZTNA.

-- We have Zero Trust Encryption (ZTE) approach in building and Securing the Networks in the Cloud.
-We don’t trust the app.
-Or teams or even CSP for encryption.
-We encrypt by default.
-Zero tolerance there in our arch.
+- Aviatrix has Zero Trust Encryption (ZTE) approach in building and securing the Networks in the Cloud.
+Encrypting and protect the data in motion is the network owner's responsibility.
+The networking team should not depend on the application owners or even CSP to provide the encryption.
+Aviatrix encrypts by default.
+Zero tolerance there in Aviatrix architeccture.
 In case if hackers get access to data in motion, they won’t be able to steam sensitive info. b/c it will be encrypted.